IsaccBarker/ASIS-C/README.md

 00000030: 01                                       .
 ```

 Woops!
 That's the binary format.
-This is the actual ASIS-C notation:
+This is the actual ASIS-C notation (the indentation doens't matter
+but there must be spaces inbetween the byte-aligned elements):

 ```
 A 26 53 70 65 63 69 66 79 20 74 77 6f 20 6e 75 6d 62 65 72 73 20 74 6f 20 61 64 64 20 74 6f 67 65 74 68 65 72 21 0 0